RD-870 could become Ukraine's first booster engine

 The Tsyklon-4M program would be the first significant step in the process of building a fully Ukrainian space launcher, resembling the Russian effort in the 1990s to develop the Soyuz-2 launch vehicle.

 The best candidate for the first-stage propulsion system on Tsyklon-4M would be a cluster of four RD-120 engines with a thrust of 85 tons borrowed from Zenit's second stage.
-Although RD-120 was developed at NPO Energomash in Moscow, it was serially produced in Ukraine, with the exception of its combustion chamber supplied from Russia.
+Although RD-120 was developed at NPO Energomash in Moscow, it was serially produced in Ukraine, with the exception of its combustion chamber supplied by a manufacturer in Samara, Russia.

 Early on, there was a proposal to build the RD-120K variant with a new nozzle optimized to operate at sea level, instead of nearly 60 kilometers above the Earth's surface, where Zenit's second stage would normally ignite its RD-120.
 From the manufacturing standpoint, the easiest way to optimize RD-120 for work at sea level would be to order the combustion chamber with a new nozzle from NPO Energomash, but politics made such a deal impossible.